hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 -->
 # HP Helion OpenStack&#174; Installation: Prerequisites

-Before you begin the installation process, take a few minutes to read this page because it contains information about:
+Before you begin the installation process, take a few minutes to read this page for information about:

 * [Hardware configuration](#hardware)
 * [Required tasks](#required)